 Review articles/Systematic reviews/Meta-analyses - Systematic assessments of medical and health care literature and data sources (including meta-analyses) pertaining to clinical topics as well as overviews of complementary and alternative therapeutic systems will be considered.
 All articles and data sources reviewed should include information about the specific type of intervention or study.
 Articles used in a review should be selected systematically and evaluated by a process discussed in the manuscript.
 Manuscripts usually contain between 3000 and 7000 words and are accepted for consideration with the understanding that they have not been published or submitted elsewhere.
 Review articles undergo the peer review process.Hypotheses - Critical assessments of alternative therapies discussing potential mechanisms of action and implications for the practice of medicine and the integration of complementary and alternative therapies into the healthcare delivery system are encouraged.
 New perspectives on the relevance of eco-environmental and spiritual issues to health are also appropriate for this format.
 Manuscripts usually contain between 3000 and 5000 words and are accepted for consideration with the understanding that they have not been published or submitted elsewhere.
 Hypotheses papers are reviewed by the editorial team and are not necessarily subject to peer review.

 Case Reports - This is a regularly featured column meant to highlight the clinical applications of alternative or integrative therapies as they are implemented in patient care.
-Preference will be given to cases in which diagnosis, treatment, and outcomes are clearly defined.
+EXPLORE has adopted the CARE Guidelines and preference will be given to cases that follow the checklist (http://www.care-statement.org/care-checklist.html).
 Length of Case Reports vary; you may discuss this with one of our editors.
 Case reports are reviewed by the editorial team and are not necessarily subject to peer review.Research Letters - Letters discussing small pilot studies, anecdotal clinical outcomes or informal case series, most commonly practice based, are welcome.
 Research letters may be, but are not required to be, related to articles published in EXPLORE.
 They should not exceed 750 words of text and 10 references.
 (I know we have accepted some small pilot studies for research letters because the sample size was so small.)

 Letters to the Editor - Letters discussing a recent article are welcome.
 Letters should be received within 6 weeks of the article's publication.
 They should not exceed 750 words of text and 10 references.Submitting Manuscripts